12 Era of Bad Feelings

 Battle of New Orleans, Edward Percy Moran, 1910

 In accomplishing what the defenders of Washington, D.C. had failed, the defenders of New Orleans arguably helped save the nation.
 Federalist Timothy Pickering, leader of the secessionist faction, said that if the British took New Orleans, he’d “consider the Union as severed.”
 Regardless of the mix-up on timing and communication, Americans of the time interpreted the Battle of New Orleans as having won the war.
-While technically the treaty had already been signed two weeks earlier, the British may have occupied the area had they won but, instead, the stupendous victory ended the war in upbeat fashion for Americans.
+The British may have occupied the area had they won regardless of the pending treaty but, instead, the victory ended the war in upbeat fashion for Americans.
 Jackson parlayed his fame into a successful military and political career, culminating in a two-term presidency (next chapter).
 For many years, Americans celebrated the anniversary of the New Orleans battle, helping to keep the focus on Jackson.

 Conclusion

 After the patriotic upsurge at the end of the war, the Federalists who had considered secession found themselves in an embarrassing situation.
 Even though secessionists represented only a minority of Federalists, the party didn’t survive the war.
-The National Republicans and Whigs revived their pro-business platform later but, by now, all white men could vote so the revamped versions had no choice but to embrace democracy.
-But there were still plenty of business issues to discuss.
+The National Republicans and Whigs revived their pro-business platform later but, by now, most white men could vote so the revamped versions had no choice but to embrace democracy.
+For awhile, during what historians used to call the Era of Good Feelings, the National Republicans and Democratic Republicans, sub-factions in the same faction, shared power.
+With the country expanding rapidly and technology evolving, there were still plenty of business issues to debate.
 Contrary to Jefferson’s original goal of keeping the U.S. economy focused on farming, his embargo and the War of 1812 forced American merchants to become more self-sufficient.
 Consequently, the apostle of agrarianism ironically accelerated the Industrial Revolution on American shores.
 Jefferson also helped import the concept of interchangeable parts from France, a key aspect of the Industrial Revolution (Chapter 14).
 Jefferson didn’t help his own cause much if his goal was to keep industry out of the U.S.

 Another underrated impact of the embargo and war was that it motivated New England merchants to seek markets in the Pacific Basin.
 New England merchants sailed around South America, traded and hunted for sea-otter furs in the Pacific Northwest, swapped guns and iron tools to Hawaiians for pork, salt, freshwater, and sandalwood, then traded sandalwood and sea-otter furs to China for porcelain, silk, and tea.
 It’s possible that without gaining this foothold, capitalized on shortly thereafter by New England missionaries who settled in Hawaii around 1820, America would’ve ceded the central Pacific to Britain, Japan, or Russia.